What do you still need to do to be prepared for Christmas?

 But repentance goes much deeper than that.
 The Greek word for repent is “metanoia,” which means to turn around.
 More specifically it means to stop and to turn toward God.

-Repentance means acknowledging one has gone in the wrong direction, away from what God would have us do, and then pivoting our lives back in the right direction.
+Repentance means acknowledging we have gone in the wrong direction, away from what God would have us do, and then pivoting our lives back in the right direction.

 It also means taking responsibility for one’s actions and their consequences, and making every effort to make reparations or atonement.

 One of the best descriptions of repentance and atonement I have read is from Anne Tyler’s wonderful novel, Saint Maybe.
 The main character, Ian, feels a weight of responsibility for his brother’s death.
-One evening he stumbles into a store front church, the Church of the Second Chance.
+One evening he stumbles into a store front church, the Church of the Second Chance, which may be the best church name I’ve ever heard.

 Much to his surprise he finds himself praying out loud for forgiveness.